A Parent’s Guide

 Comb dead and remaining lice out of hair after treatment.

-Re-treat as necessary, especially for long or thick hair.
+Repeat treatment as necessary, or according to the label directions, in 7-10 days, especially for long or thick hair.

 Check treated person for 2 to 3 weeks until you are sure all nits and lice are gone.